 Mission The mission of the Boy Scouts of America is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.

 Purpose Since 1930, the Boy Scouts of America has helped younger boys through Cub Scouting.
-It is a year-round family program designed for boys and girls who are in the first grade through fifth grade (or 7, 8, 9, and 10 years of age).
+It is a year-round family program designed for boys and girls who are in kindergarten through fifth grade (or 6, 7, 8, 9, and 10 years of age).
 Parents, leaders, and organizations work together to achieve the purposes of Cub Scouting.
 Currently, Cub Scouting is the largest of the BSA's three divisions with a membership of over 1 million.
 (The others are Scouting, BSA and Venturing.)

 The ten purposes of Cub Scouting are: